 Calimesa, long established as a rural community, was incorporated as a city in 1990.
 It occupies a substantial portion of the northwestern corner of the Pass.
 The City of Calimesa is primarily a low and medium density residential community with large expanses of vacant, rugged lands.
 A commercial core is along Calimesa Boulevard.
-As of 2009 1999, the City of Calimesa covered 14.9 square miles 9,490 acres-with an estimated population of 7,498 7,700.
+As of 2009, the City of Calimesa covered 14.9 square miles with an estimated population of 7,498.
 The City of Calimesa's sphere of influence spans nearly 4.2 square miles and generally encompasses lands west of the City of Calimesa and south of Live Oak Road down to San Timoteo Canyon Road.